GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

 * |=	Bitwise inclusive OR on the value on the left and assign

 Misc Operators
+* :: Scope resolution operator used resolve namespaces, static members of classes, and scoped enumerators
 * sizeof size of object or data type
 * immediate if components if ?
 X : Y
 * . (dot) and -> (arrow)